Erica Kane and Dimitri Marick: Storyline

 While they are apart, Erica starts up with Jackson Montgomery even though he is married to Laurel Banning at the time.
 As Erica models a wedding dress in New York City, Jack proposes to her on the runway.
 She accepts but soon reunites with Dimitri.
 In a surprise wedding set up by Edmund and Erica's younger daughter, Bianca Montgomery, Erica and Dimitri ring in 1995 as a married couple.

 On another modeling shoot, Erica has an accident and suffers injuries to her back.
 With the help of Dr. Jonathan Kinder, she becomes addicted to the medication she takes for her injury.
 Dimitri tries to warn her about Jonathan, but she will not listen, thus putting a strain on their marriage again.
 While under the influence of the increasingly higher doses of drugs Jonathan gives her, Erica has sex with him.
 Her dependence on her supplier grows until she finally has to admit she has an addiction and checks herself into the Betty Ford Center.
 Once she is out, Erica and Dimitri start finding their way back to each other.
 This does not sit well with Jonathan.
-The doctor drugs Erica and tricks Dimitri into thinking they are still sleeping together.
+The doctor drugs Erica and tricks Dimitri into thinking they are still having sex.
 After seeing his wife in bed with another man, Dimitri files for divorce and finds comfort with an equally as devastated Maria Santos Grey.
 Erica has no idea what Jonathan did or why Dimitri is angry with her.
 Dimitri shuts her out and refuses to explain why he divorced her.
 Erica does not find out what happened until she and her new friends Janet Green and Skye Chandler (each of whom was wronged by Kinder) corner Jonathan and he confesses.
 He gets the upper hand on the women and is about to assault Erica when Dimitri comes to her rescue.
 Jonathan is sent to prison.